ttomka/her1_somitogenesis/README.md

 # her1_somitogenesis
 Author: Tomas Tomka

-Part of my Master's thesis at ETH Zurich, D-BSSE
+Part of my Master's thesis at ETH Zurich, D-BSSE, handed in on May 15, 2017

 Supervised by Dr. Marcelo Boareto and Prof. Dr. Dagmar Iber